BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 ### Convenience

-#### Remove blur graphics from Semaj's cloak
+#### Remove blur graphics from items
-Semaj is one of Sarevok's lieutenants.
-[BGTTweak](http://readme.spellholdstudios.net/BGTTweakReadme.htm) allows to retrieve his cloak.
-It's a fine item, but one of its effects is Blur, which is quite an eyestrain in the long term.
-Save your eyes, install this component.
+Removes eye-straining blur graphics from several items.
+Doesn't touch actual Blur spell.

+Currently includes:
+- Semaj's cloak
+- Claw of Kazgaroth

 #### Easy traps
 Add "trap sense" to characters.
 Before a trap is "detected" by thief skill, a party member will "sense" it: notice that something's wrong, and alert others.
 It allows for faster, less frustrating dungeon exploration.